top of page

 • A pinch of pink Himalayan sea salt

-2. Add the bay leaf, cinnamon, stick, spices, and salt then pour the water in.
+• Add the bay leaf, cinnamon, stick, spices, and salt then pour the water in.
+Add any vegetables you chose.
 Bring the water to a boil, then reduce the heat to a low simmer and cook the mixture until all of the water has been absorbed (this took me about 25-30 minutes).
 Make sure to stir often so the bottom doesn’t burn.

 Enjoy!